 - To go slower, or to apply less power: Move the throttles back (in your car you depress your gas pedal).

-Bonus info for those of you who are into a deeper understanding:
+Bonus info for those of you who are into a little bit of deeper understanding

-The above description of a jet engine is about the basics.
+The above description of a jet engine is about the bare basics.

 This fan air is creating a “bypass thrust”.